My practice, experience and training

 I have attended further trainings in Couples and Family Relations Work, Existential Supervision, Fragile Process (Traumatic Dissociation), and Focusing.

-I have taught person-centred, psychoanalytic, and existential theory and practice on counselling and psychotherapy training for ten years, and run clinical seminars and supervision groups in academic and clinical settings.
+I have taught person-centred, psychoanalytic, existential, body-oriented, and critical psychopathology - theory and practice - on counselling and psychotherapy training for over ten years, and run clinical seminars and supervision groups in academic and clinical settings.

-I have presented at international conferences on the inter-related themes of existential authenticity and moral sensibility, psychological incongruence, existential affectivity and embodiment of the 'Absurd', the existential crisis of modern existential therapy , and what it might mean to love one's fate.
+I have presented at international conferences on the themes of existential authenticity and moral sensibility, ontology of psychological incongruence, existential affectivity and embodiment of the 'Absurd', the existential crisis facing modern existential therapy, radical hope in person-centred therapy, and what it might mean to love one's fate.

 Other qualifications include university studies in philosophy, economics, psychology, law, and management, and non-academic professional trainings in systems analysis and design, project management, leadership, and organisational and interpersonal skills.